Optimal Consumption-Investment with Epstein-Zin Utility under Leverage Constraint: Model setup and the optimization problem

 The aggregator (\ref{eq:aggregator}) differs slightly from the classical (minus) version in the Epstein-Zin literature; however, the corresponding differential utility processes retain all essential properties, as demonstrated in \cite{HHJ23a}.
 Moreover, the space $\mathscr{P}_{+}$ of consumption streams under the aggregator (\ref{eq:aggregator}) is broader than that of the classical aggregator, eliminating restrictive integral conditions (see, e.g., \cite{SS99}) that limit its applicability.
 In addition, \cite{HHJ23a, HHJ23b} demonstrate that the coefficients $R$ and $S$ must lie on the same side of unity (that is, $\nu > 0$) to ensure a well-defined utility process and prevent bubble formation.

-The existence and uniqueness of the stochastic recursive utility with the Epstein–Zin aggregator (\ref{eq:aggregator}) are far from obvious and are typically linked to a fixed-point problem in both discrete and continuous frameworks. \cite{HHJ23b} (Theorem 6) shows that for any consumption $c\in\mathscr{P}_{+}$, there exists a unique stochastic recursive utility process $V^{c}= \{V_{t}^{c}\}_{t\geq0}$ that solves \eqref{eq:ez-utility} under the assumption $\nu\in(0,1)$.
+The existence and uniqueness of the stochastic recursive utility with the Epstein–Zin aggregator (\ref{eq:aggregator}) are far from obvious and are typically linked to a fixed-point problem in both discrete and continuous frameworks. \cite[Theorem 6]{HHJ23b} shows that for any consumption $c\in\mathscr{P}_{+}$, there exists a unique stochastic recursive utility process $V^{c}= \{V_{t}^{c}\}_{t\geq0}$ that solves \eqref{eq:ez-utility} under the assumption $\nu\in(0,1)$.
 For this reason, we adopt the Epstein–Zin utility formulation described in \cite{HHJ23a} and assume that $\nu\in(0,1)$ in this paper.

-\begin{remark} It is worth noting that \cite{S25} provides an economic interpretation for the case $\nu < 0$, in slightly different set of feasible portfolio sets.
+\begin{rem} It is worth noting that \cite{S25} provides an economic interpretation for the case $\nu < 0$, in slightly different set of feasible portfolio sets.
 In contrast, \cite{HHJ25} examines the case $\nu > 1$ by considering an appropriate Epstein–Zin utility process.
-In this paper, we focus on the case $\nu \in (0,1)$ to remain consistent with previous studies on leverage constraints under time-separable preferences. \end{remark}
+In this paper, we focus on the case $\nu \in (0,1)$ to remain consistent with previous studies on leverage constraints under time-separable preferences. \end{rem}

-\begin{remark} The condition $\nu \in (0, 1)$ is equivalent to $\rho < 0$.
+\begin{rem} The condition $\nu \in (0, 1)$ is equivalent to $\rho < 0$.
 Technically, the classical case $\rho=0$ is excluded in our setting, but this case can be either approximated by a sequence of negative values, such as $\rho_n = - \frac{1}{n}$, or verified directly as in \cite{Z94}.
-The key challenge in our setting is that the aggregator involves two variables $(R,S)$, whereas in the classical case it depends on only one variable. \end{remark}
+The key challenge in our setting is that the aggregator involves two variables $(R,S)$, whereas in the classical case it depends on only one variable. \end{rem}